-(Boldog Észak, novel, 440 pages) 2013, Magvető Publishing, Hungary (Five-Time Literary Publisher of the Year)
+(Boldog Észak, novel, 440 pages) 2013, Magvető Publishing, Hungary

 The hero of this novel, Aimé Billion, is a real outsider, who feels as a stranger not only in Africa or Europe, but even in his own body.

 While he is of Yoruba, Vietnamese and French descent, Africans consider him as a white man, while white people see him as an African.